Tutorial¶

 AR_chord: 3. # Span to chord

-# ADD blade shapes
+# Blade shapes

 blades:

-- spf: 0.5
+- spf: 0.5 # Define one section at midspan

-# ADD mesh generation
+# Mesh generation

 mesh: